Renee Ridley

 What makes your story unique?

 To make a long story short, it all boils down to this: I am a 54-year-old female who was raised in a rural, traditional community where gender determined my profession.
-After raising two wonderful kids alongside my devoted husband, as well as serving patients and nursing students for 30 years, I was finally given my opportunity to go to medical school.
+After raising two wonderful kids alongside my devoted husband and serving patients and nursing students for 30 years, I was finally given my opportunity to go to medical school.

 What did you enjoy most about medical school?